 The narration is mostly just commentary on the match action and for some reason a lot of the match action appears to have been artificially sped up.
 I imagine the behind the scenes footage of teams at their training camps and relaxing at their hotels was groundbreaking at the time, even if it looks horribly dated now.

-The action is broken up by the adventures of a Swiss boy named Marco who is determined to get to the World Cup Final – one of which involves him trying to row across a lake on his way, but he ends up having to be rescued before falling into the lake and ending up outside Charlie Chaplin’s house.
+The action is broken up by the adventures of a Swiss boy named Marco who is determined to get to the World Cup Final – one of his escapades involves him trying to row across a lake, but he ends up having to be rescued before falling into the lake and ending up outside Charlie Chaplin’s house.

 It’s worth a watch once – not just to see the football of a bygone age where big scores were common (Austria’s 7-5 quarter final win over the hosts which was 5-4 at half time being a prime example) but to see the legendary Hungarian team of Puskas et al, widely regarded as one of the best to never win the World Cup.